Why You Need Multiple Document Signatures in .NET

 Does GroupDocs.Signature work with all common document formats?

-How can I verify that signatures haven’t been tampered with?
+How can I verify that signatures haven’t been tampered with after signing?

-GroupDocs.Signature includes verification capabilities that allow you to check if documents have been modified after signing.
-This is particularly powerful with digital signatures, which can detect even minor changes to the document content.
+Great question!
+GroupDocs.Signature includes robust verification capabilities.
+You can programmatically check if documents have been modified after signing, which is especially powerful with digital signatures.
+The library can detect even minor changes to document content and will tell you exactly which signatures are still valid and which have been compromised.

 Can I programmatically position signatures on specific parts of a document?

-Is there a free trial available to test these features?
+Is there a free trial available to test these features before purchasing?